 The 1/11-scale Jeep was sold by Madelman in two versions, Safari and military.
 The re-release includes the "classic military" and a new Normandy Invasion edition (40K JPEG).
 Price is 23 Euros.
 The opening hood reveals a flathead engine; tires are rubber, and the tailgate and windshield are folding.
 The first models had plastic seats, which were changed to fabric in 1980.
 The Bantam trailer was first issued for the Safari set, and then was also made available in olive drab and green fabric top for the military Jeep.

 See details on a Madelman Jeep Contest and a Willys Fire Engine Modeled With Madelman on CJ3B.info.

 A 6-inch-long orange Jeep like the one seen here (20K JPEG) was one of the first Jeep toys I ever encountered which had the proportions of a CJ-3B.
 Because of the fish graphic on the high hood I thought it must be part of some kind of set, but only when Christopher Land told me about Fisher Price's "Adventure People" did I discover exactly what that set was: "Northwoods Trailblazers," introduced in 1977 as #312 in the Adventure People series.
 The series, aimed at older children, included 34 play sets devoted to scuba diving, mountain climbing, space exploration, motor biking, parachuting and other adventurous activities.

 The Northwoods Trailblazers set came with the Jeep (in either orange or yellow), a canoe with two paddles and outboard motor, a blue cloth tent with plastic frame, and two figures: "Brad" with brown shirt and tan pants, and "Hawk" with white shirt, green pants and red hat.

 One of the great little 1/64 scale Matchbox Action System sets from 1998 was the "Safari Pack" which included two vehicles, plus two signs, a figure holding a lion cub, and a female and male (not shown) lion.
-See also the front of the Safari Pack bubble-pack card (70K JPEG), a nice illustration showing the lion family with what looks like a zebra-striped Cherokee in the background.
+See also the bubble-pack card (310K JPEG) with a nice illustration showing the lion family and what looks like a zebra-striped Cherokee in the background.
+Thanks to Autumn Pillars.